asadadams/Personal-Hosted-Home-Server/README.md

 - Click on the *Home* on the side bar
 - Click on the environment that has been created
-- On the dropdown that opens on the sidebar you click on the *App templates* there you can see a list of applications that can be installed on the server
+- In the dropdown that opens on the sidebar, click on App templates.
+There, you can see a list of applications that can be installed on the server.
+Most of the app templates are downloaded from Linuxserver, which has stopped supporting the armhf architecture.
+You might have to install some applications manually by using later versions.

-Some of the applications i wanted to install were not in the app templates.
-So i installed them manually, by logging into the server using PUTTY and running the command from the documentaion page .
-Example of command for installing Navidrome(Music server application), heimdall(Dashboard) and jellyfin(Media server) From their dockerhub documentation.
+So, I installed them manually by logging into the server using PuTTY and running the Docker command from the documentation page.
+For example, some of the commands for installing Navidrome (Music server application), Heimdall (Dashboard), and Jellyfin (Media server) can be found in their DockerHub documentation.
+Raspberry Pi, having armv7 architecture, is compatible.

 ```
 docker run -d \
 docker run \